codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Google Sign-In

-If you log in with Google, Codacy requires the following [permissions/scopes](https://developers.google.com/identity/protocols/oauth2/scopes#google-sign-in):
+If you log in with Google, Codacy requires the `email` [scope](https://developers.google.com/identity/protocols/oauth2/scopes#google-sign-in).

--   Email permission

 ## Revoking access to integrations